 - 20/80: At this level, you should be able to read the time on an alarm clock at 10 feet, and be able to read the headline in a newspaper, as they are set at this size.

 - 20/200: At this level, eyewear is needed.
 Patients at this level are considered legally blind, and are only able to see the letters on a stop sign.

 The visual acuity test is just one aspect of the typical eye exam.
 Optometrist also test for vision skills such as:

 - Peripheral awareness

 - Eye coordination

 - Color vision

-Here at Stanton Optical our independent optometrist will ensure that you receive a comprehensive eye exam and receive the appropriate eye care.
+Here at Stanton Optical our independent optometrist will ensure that you receive An eye exam and receive the appropriate eye care.

 Call a Stanton Optical location near you and schedule your appointment today!